Macrurido/Morefi/README.md

 the submitted article:

-Aguirre-Villaseñor, H., Morales-Bojórquez, E., Cisneros-Mata (FISH13711).Biometric relationships as a fisheries management tool: A case study of the bullseye puffer (*Sphoeroides annulatus*.
+Aguirre-Villaseñor, H., Morales-Bojórquez, E., Cisneros-Mata (FISH13711).
+Biometric relationships as a fisheries management tool: A case study of the bullseye puffer (*Sphoeroides annulatus*.
 Tetraodontidae).
 Fisheries Research.